-Homeless programs in our community recognize different kinds of homelessness.
+Homeless programs in our community recognize different kinds of homelessness:

-Squatters seek out un-occupied buildings for short-term shelter, or may stay under a bridge or in a tent.
+- Squatters seek out un-occupied buildings for short-term shelter, or may stay under a bridge or in a tent.
 These people usually don’t have access to electricity or water.

-Those staying on a friend’s couch.
+- Those staying on a friend’s couch.
 Couch surfing is a new kind of homelessness being identified in area schools.
 Sleeping in a car or on a different couch every night has its own set of mental and academic challenges for adults and youth.
 Within the Topeka Public School District, 443 students are considered homeless, and that number changes daily.

-Donate to the cause.
+Volunteers aren’t needed at this, but you can donate to the cause.
 Volunteers distribute care packages to the people they count.
 We may include socks, gloves, hats, and toiletries such as shampoo, toothbrushes and toothpaste.
 Drop off your donation at 620 SE Madison, Housing and Neighborhood Development Department, 1st Floor.